Frank (film): Plot

-Leading up to the performance, the band begins to argue over creative differences.
-Clara and Frank disappear shortly before the concert and Jon finds them in an alley, where Clara is helping Frank stave off a mental breakdown.
-Jon tries to get Frank to go back to the festival with him, prompting Clara to stab him in the leg as promised.
+The band begins to argue over creative differences leading up to the performance.
+Clara and Frank disappear shortly before the concert; Jon finds them in an alley, where Clara is helping Frank stave off a mental breakdown.
+Jon tries to get Frank to return to the festival with him, prompting Clara to stab him in the leg as promised.
 After she is arrested, Jon uses the scandal to build publicity for the band.
-The night before the concert, Nana and Baraque, always disdainful towards Jon, quit the band.
+The night before the concert, Nana and Baraque quit the band.
 Jon and Frank go onstage by themselves in spite of Frank's deteriorating mental health.
 When Jon tries to begin the set with one of his own songs rather than one from the album, Frank has a breakdown and collapses on stage.
 They move into a cheap motel together, where a frustrated Jon tries to forcibly unmask Frank.
 Frank tries to escape and is hit by a car, smashing the fake head.
-He flees before Jon can see his real face.
+He flees before Jon can see his face.

 Sometime later, Jon visits a dive bar where Clara, Nana, and Baraque are playing as a trio, and apologizes to them for having taken control of the band.
 After numerous failed attempts, he finally succeeds in tracking Frank to his hometown of Bluff City, Kansas, where he is living with his parents.
-Frank is scarred and balding from prolonged use of the mask.
-Frank’s parents explain that he has suffered from severe mental health issues all his life and began wearing the mask as a teenager after his dad made it for him for an alleged costume party, but that he has always been musically talented.
+Jon sees Frank's real face for the first time, and discovers he is scarred and balding from prolonged use of the mask.
+Frank's parents explain that he has suffered from severe mental health issues most of his life, and began wearing the mask as a teenager after his dad made it for him for an alleged costume party.
+When Jon suggests that Frank's suffering has led to his creativity and brilliance, his parents retort that Frank has always been musically talented, and that if anything, his mental illness has held him back.
 Frank declares he has been unable to make music since the band fell apart.
-Jon takes Frank to the dive bar where the rest of the band is playing.
-They quickly realize who he is and join him as he begins to sing.
+Jon takes Frank to the dive bar where the others are playing; they quickly realize who he is and join him as he begins to sing.
 With the original Soronprfbs restored, Jon leaves the bar alone.